EnochRick/xeto/readme.md

 3) I noticed the GL36 example wasn't how I'd personally interpret GL36 to be used in Xeto, so i updated it and provided comments.

 I hope folks find my changes useful!
 Cheers - EnochRick

+[^1] All my updates will read chronologically from newest to oldest, with newest at the top.
+That way you can read my struggles like a story.